-For such reasons, we decided to integrate the AoDs with the Marketplace for both exploiting its profiling features and exposing its service options (the applications) to the customers.
+For these reasons, we decided to integrate the AoDs with the Marketplace for both exploiting its profiling features and exposing its service options (the applications) to the customers.
 The Marketplace also lists the links to access the applications and, then, can be used as a full frontend for the AoDs.

 For this aim, a new service category was introduced in the Marketplace data model, “APPLICATIONS”, and the AoDs was included in this category.